cablehead/stacks/README.md

 - Investigate macOS clipboard schema when copying files and images in different locations

-### Direction Change

-- Everything happens inside of a Stack.
-After an hour of inactivity a new stack is create for you, with the current timestamp: so the top level is all stacks
-    - This removes the difference between clipboard items at the root level or
-      not: clippings are always in at least one stack
-    - We'll still need tooling to copy items between stacks: (link?) (cow?)

 ### Also

 - Write script for testing the app